Economically Weaker Section: Provision

 The terms Economically Weaker Section (EWS) and Economically Backward Class (EBC) are not meant to be confused with each other in India.
 The definition of EWS has been defined by the Government of India, whereas the definition of EBC and Most Economically Backward Class (MEBC) vary in different states as well as institutions.

 The eligibility to get the EWS certificate is not only purely based on annual family income but also based on the held property.
 The income limit has been set by the central government for admission to central government-owned colleges and jobs offered by the central government.
-State governments are given the authority to change the eligibility criteria and also to extend the income limit further for candidates seeking reservation under EWS category, which will be valid only in state-owned colleges and state government's jobs as deemed fit for the respective states.
+State governments are given the authority to change the eligibility criteria and also to extend the income limit further for candidates seeking reservation under the EWS category, which will be valid only in state-owned colleges and state government's jobs as deemed fit for the respective states.

 People belonging to the Economically Weaker Section since 1 February 2019 now get 10% reservation in education and government jobs of India (vertical reservations) similar to OBC, SC, ST.

+People belonging to the OBC category that are listed under the State list but not in the Central list are also eligible for the EWS.

 This reservation weakened the pace of many reservation agitations such as the Jat reservation moment, Patidar reservation movement, and Kapu reservation movement.
-Aspirants from the EWS category are not fully satisfied with this reservation because it does not include many benefits like age relaxation, fee relaxation, post metric scholarship and house criteria from the very beginning.
+Aspirants from the EWS category are not fully satisfied with this reservation because it does not include many benefits like age relaxation, fee relaxation, post-metric scholarship and house criteria from the very beginning.

 Current definition

-The definition of Family in EWS reservation means:-"The person who seeks the benefit of reservation, his/her parents and siblings below the age of 18 years as also his/her spouse and children below the age of 18 years".
+The definition of "Family" in the EWS reservation means: "The person who seeks the benefit of reservation, his/her parents and siblings below the age of 18 years as also his/her spouse and children below the age of 18 years".